Illinois Compiled Statutes

 made to the current law.

 Gun trafficking information.

-(a) The Illinois State Police shall use all reasonable efforts in making publicly available, on a regular and ongoing
+(a) The Illinois State Police shall use all reasonable efforts, as allowed by State law and regulations, federal law and regulations, and executed Memoranda of Understanding between Illinois law enforcement agencies and the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, in making publicly available, on a regular and ongoing

 basis, key information related to firearms used in the